 2020 2019

-Operating purposes Debt service requirements \$ 0.63192 \$ 0.63817 0.63237 0.63005
+Operating purposes \$ 0.63192 \$ 0.63237

+Debt service requirements 0.63817 0.63005

 Totals \$ 1.27009 \$ 1.26242

 State and Federal Revenues

 State general and categorical aids are recognized as revenues in the entitlement year.
 Federal and state aids for reimbursable programs are recognized as revenues in the year related program expenditures are incurred or eligibility requirements are met.
 Aids received prior to meeting revenue recognition criteria are recorded as unearned revenue.